christinazou/christinazou.github.io/_posts/2017-10-08-Design-pattern-note-1.markdown

 tags: [Design Pattern]
 ---

-**Design Pattern is actual solutions used in industrial software.** Over the years, developers have experimented with variety design solutions, and Desigh Pattern is a set of solutions that often create the best outcome.
+**Design Pattern is actual solutions used in industrial software.** Over the years, developers have experimented with a variety of design solutions, and Desigh Pattern is a set of solutions that often create the best outcome.
 Each Design pattern has created for a particular purpose.
 The scope of application is as important as the solution itself.

 **Design Pattern is more about concepts than coding templates.** It is a guideline to make the code more reusable and to prevent mistakes.